Skip to main content

 Part 3: When to Use Docker Alone vs Kubernetes

 Not every application needs Kubernetes.
-In fact, Kubernetes adds significant operational complexity that is not justified for smaller deployments.
+In fact, Kubernetes adds significant operational complexity that isn't justified for smaller deployments.
+I've seen teams adopt it way too early and spend more time wrangling infrastructure than building features.

 Use Docker (Without Kubernetes) When: